song-tan/toy-robot/README.md

 ```
 ## Commands
 * PLACE X,Y,Direction
-  will put the toy robot on the table in position X,Y and facing NORT=
-H, SOUTH, EAST or WEST.
+  will put the toy robot on the table in position X,Y and facing NORTH, SOUTH, EAST or WEST.

 * By Default, the origin (0,0) can be considered to be the SOUTH WEST most corner without PLACE command.